Over the Hill (1992 film)

 Over the Hill is a 1992 Australian drama film directed by George T. Miller and starring Olympia Dukakis and Sigrid Thornton.

 The film was based on Canadian writer and publisher Gladys Taylor's 1984 book Alone in the Australian Outback, a memoir of her 1977 driving trip in Australia.
 The memoir was adapted by Australian screenwriter Robert Caswell.

 Plot

-Alma can't stand to have one more birthday without seeing her estranged daughter, Elizabeth, who lives in Sydney, Australia.
-But Alma doesn't fit into her daughter's political-hostess life even for a visit, and she finds more sympathy in her granddaughter.
+Alma cannot stand to have one more birthday without seeing her estranged daughter, Elizabeth, who lives in Sydney, Australia.
+But Alma does not fit into her daughter's political-hostess life even for a visit, and she finds more sympathy in her granddaughter.
 Alma, in a burst of rebellion, buys a supercharged hotrod and sets out on a voyage of self-discovery to Melbourne.
 Along the way, she meets con artists, gangsters, and a ponytailed white-knight in a camper and she finds not only adventure and romance, but also the courage to go back and face her relationship with her daughter and set it right.